 - Requiring a 340B covered entity or contract pharmacy to contract with a specific pharmacy or health coverage plan in order to access the third-party payer's pharmacy network;

-- Imposing a restriction or an additional charge on a patient who obtains a prescription drug from a 340B covered entity or contract pharmacy; or
+- Imposing a restriction or an additional charge on a patient who obtains a prescription drug from a 340B covered entity or contract pharmacy;

-- Restricting the methods by which a 340B covered entity or contract pharmacy may dispense or deliver 340B drugs.
+- Restricting the methods by which a 340B covered entity or contract pharmacy may dispense or deliver 340B drugs; or

-Section 2 makes Sections 2 and 3 make a violation of the act an unfair or deceptive act or practice in the business of insurance, and section 2 also authorizes the commissioner of insurance to adopt rules to implement the act.
+A violation of the act is an unfair or deceptive act or practice in the business of insurance.
+The act authorizes the commissioner of insurance to adopt rules to implement the act.